Skip to Content

 22. Nouveau Doughnuts

-doughnut plant's square and mini doughnuts, glazed or filled, are not your usual morning coffee companions
+Doughnut plant's square and mini doughnuts, glazed or filled, are not your usual morning coffee companions

 Doughnut Plant is our favorite trendy doughnut shop; it has good flavors that are creative but not crazy and it sells mini doughnuts that are perfect for kids.